fabiodsilva/aws-create-iam-password-encrypt/README.md

 ## Exclude users

-#./tfd.sh -> it will execute all users.
+#./tfd.sh -> it will exclude all users.

 # Requirements